Five ways to guilt friends into seeing your terrible Fringe Play - The Beaverton

 Five ways to guilt friends into seeing your terrible Fringe Play

-It’s season, y’all.
+’s season, y’all.
 You’ve spent months — or at least hours — writing and rehearsing your masterpiece.
 A dance interpretation of the House Hippo PSA told from the hippo’s perspective.
 A two hander that is definitely not a thinly veiled rehashing of your last break up.
 An immersive one man musical/storytelling hybrid about the joy of Canadian wheat production and also — somehow — your absentee father!

 Now that you’ve put together your show, it’s time to guilt friends, family members, and co-workers into buying some tickets.
-How else will you convince that freelance blogger to write a 75-word blurb for your alt-weekly (before the alt weekly guts all arts coverage in favour of exclusively publishing “” about tech startups/condos for sale)?
+How else will you convince that freelance blogger to write a 75-word blurb for your local alt-weekly (before the alt weekly guts all arts coverage in favour of exclusively publishing “” about tech startups/condos for sale)?
 If you don’t pack that audience for opening night (which per the Fringe schedule technically occurs on a Thursday afternoon), how will you convince an artistic director that you’ve made the next Kim’s Convenience?

 Guilting your peers into seeing your awful is a longstanding tradition.
 Here are five sure fire ways to coerce some butts into those uncomfortable theatre seats.